Use Equipment to Move Goods in Explosive Substances and Articles Operations

 Topic Overview

-The Open Awards Level 2 Certificate in Skills for Explosive Operatives (RQF) is a vocational qualification designed for individuals working or aspiring to work in the warehousing and logistics sector, specifically in roles involving the handling, storage, and transportation of explosives.
-This qualification covers essential knowledge and practical skills required to ensure safety and compliance with UK regulations, such as the Explosives Regulations 2014 (ER 2014).
-It is ideal for those in roles like explosive operative, storekeeper, or transport worker dealing with explosives.
+The Open Awards Level 2 Diploma in Skills for Explosive Operatives (RQF) is a vocational qualification designed for individuals working in or aspiring to join the explosives industry, particularly in warehousing and logistics.
+This diploma covers the safe handling, storage, and transportation of explosives, ensuring compliance with UK regulations such as the Explosives Regulations 2014.
+It is essential for roles in quarries, construction, defence, and fireworks industries, where explosives are used or moved.

 Key Concepts